Petsox/Computronics_Ctyrk4_Edition/README.md

 Computronics is an addon for ComputerCraft and OpenComputers, also adding integration to a lot of other mods.
 ### Ctyrk4 Edition

-Fixed Digital Boxes, so they can handle OFF aspects, Finally.
+Fixed Digital Boxes, so they can handle OFF aspects, Finally.</br>
-Bumped max connections to 128 instead of 32.
+Bumped max connections to 128 instead of 32.</br>

-Removed MaryTTS stuff
+Removed MaryTTS stuff</br>
-Removed Applied Energ. stuff
+Removed Applied Energ. stuff</br>
-Removed Flamingo stuff
+Removed Flamingo stuff</br>
-Removed Armourer's workshop
+Removed Armourer's workshop</br>

 ### Downloads
 The mod's downloads can be found at https://wiki.vexatos.com/wiki:computronics.